 But for Gremel, “simple” doesn’t mean boring.

-The WWII veteran server in Hawaii, on the island of Tinian, and in Washington D.C.
+The World War 2 veteran served in Hawaii on the island of Tinian and in Washington D.C.
 He hopped trains as a teen — venturing from the Midwest to Yellowstone National Park.

 Eventually he graduated from Northwestern University’s law school and practiced law until he purposefully retired early at the age of 45.

 “You’re not going to die at 70 years of age and say, ‘What if?'” he told himself at the time.
 He’s since read War and Peace three times.